-- (i) Examples of sexual exploitation include, but are not limited to: - (a) Non-consensual video or audio-taping of any form of sexual activity; - (b) Going beyond the boundaries of consent (such as letting a person or people hide in the closet to watch an individual have consensual sex without their partner's knowledge or consent); - (c) Sexually-based stalking or bullying; - (d) Engaging in non-consensual voyeurism, such as observing sexual acts or body parts of another from a secret vantage point; - (e) Knowingly transmitting a sexually transmitted disease or illness to another; - (f) Exposing one's genitals in a non-consensual circumstance or inducing another to expose his or her genitals; - (g) Prostituting another person; and - (h) Other forms of invasion of sexual privacy. - (5) Domestic and Dating Violence: - (A) Dating violence is violence between individuals in the following circumstances: - (i) The party is or has been in a social relationship of a romantic or intimate nature with the victim; and - (ii) The existence of such a relationship shall be determined based on a consideration of the following factors: - (a) Length of the relationship; - (b) Type of relationship; - (c) Frequency of interaction between the persons involved in the relationship. - (B) Domestic Violence under College policy means violence committed by a: - (i) Current or former spouse of the victim; - (ii) A person with whom the victim shares a child in common; - (iii) A person who is cohabitating with or has cohabitated with the victim as a spouse; - (iv) A person similarly situated to a spouse of the victim under Oklahoma domestic or family violence laws; - (v) Any other person against an adult or youth victim who is protected from that person's acts under Oklahoma domestic or family violence laws. - (C) For purposes of this section, "prior pattern of physical abuse" means three (3) or more separate incidences, including the current incident, occurring on different days, where all incidences occurred within the previous twelve (12) month period, and each incident relates to an act constituting assault and battery or domestic abuse committed by the defendant against a current or former spouse, a present spouse of a former spouse, parents, a foster parent, a child, a person otherwise related by blood or marriage, a person with whom the defendant is in a dating relationship, an individual with whom the defendant has had a child, a person who formerly lived in the same household as the defendant, a person living in the same household as the defendant, a current intimate partner or former intimate partner, or any combination of such persons, where proof of each incident prior to the present incident is established by the sworn testimony of a third party who was a witness to the alleged physical abuse or by other admissible direct evidence that is independent of the testimony of the victim (Oklahoma Penal Code, § 21-644, www.oscn.net).
+(i) Examples of sexual exploitation include, but are not limited to:

+(a) Unwanted video or audio taping of any form of sexual activity to another

+(b) Going beyond the boundaries of consent (such as letting a person or people hide in the closet to watch an individual have consensual sex without their partner's knowledge or consent) (c) Sexually-based stalking or bullying

+(d) Engaging in unwanted voyeurism, such as observing sexual acts or body parts of another from a secret vantage point (e) Knowingly transmitting a sexually transmitted disease or illness

+(f) Exposing one's genitals in a unwanted circumstance or inducing another to expose his or her genitals

+(g) Prostituting another person

+(h) Other forms of invasion of sexual privacy.

+(5) Domestic and Dating Violence:

+(A) Dating violence is violence between individuals in the following circumstances:

+(i) The party is or has been in a social relationship of a romantic or intimate nature with the victim

+(ii) The existence of such a relationship shall be determined based on a consideration of the following factors:

+(a) Length of the relationship

+(b) Type of relationship

+(c) Frequency of interaction between the persons involved in the relationship.

+(B) Domestic Violence under this policy means violence committed by a:

+(i) Current or former spouse of the victim

+(ii) A person with whom the victim shares a child in common

+(iii) A person who is cohabitating with or has cohabitated with the victim as a spouse

+(iv) A person similarly situated to a spouse of the victim under Oklahoma domestic or family violence laws

+(v) Any other person against an adult or youth victim who is protected from that person's acts under Oklahoma domestic or family violence laws.

+(C) Additional information regarding what constitutes a "prior pattern of physical abuse" can be located at Oklahoma Penal Code, § 21-644, www.oscn.net.